Neural Koopman prior for data assimilation: Experiments on simulated data

 The nonlinear fluid flow past a cylinder with a Reynolds number of 100 has been a fluid dynamics benchmark for decades, and it was proven by~\cite{Noack} that its high-dimensional dynamics evolves on a 3-dimensional attractor with the model:

 This dynamical system is not periodic, yet it exhibits a stable limit cycle and an unstable equilibrium.

 In our experiments, we use the training and test data from~\cite{Lusch}, which have been generated by numerically integrating equations~\eqref{FluidFlowEquations}.
 All of our models trained on this dynamical system have the same architecture: the encoder $\phi$ (resp. decoder $\psi$) is a Multi-Layer Perceptron (MLP) with 2 hidden layers of size 256 and 128 (resp.
-128 and 256), with the dimension of the latent space and matrix $\mathbf{K}$ being 16.
-Their reported mean squared errors are averaged over all variables, time steps and trajectories from the test set.
+128 and 256), with the dimension of the latent space and matrix $\mathbf{K}$ being $d=16$.
+We use the same hyperparameters for cKAE, which also includes a backward evolution matrix $\mathbf{D}$ of the same size as $\mathbf{K}$.
+For DeepKoopman, we use the hyperparameters reported in~\cite{Lusch}.